-The Coventry City of Culture Trust has revealed the first events that will form part of the year-long programme which will kick off in May 2021.
+The Coventry City of Culture Trust has revealed the first events that will form part of the year-long programme which will kick off on 15th May 2021.

 Co-created with local and national partners, as well as grassroots organisations across Coventry, the 2021 programme will include major artistic events, world premieres and commissions across theatre, music, dance, literature, comedy and visual arts.

 Opening the celebrations is Coventry Moves, a performance put together by producer Nigel Jamieson who has previously created ceremonies for the Commonwealth Games, which is set to take place on Saturday 15th May 2021.

 A series of theatre, literature and music events are scheduled to take place over the 12 months in a bid to showcase Coventry as a diverse, modern city.

 Secretary of State for digital, culture, media and sport, Oliver Dowden CBE, said: “UK City of Culture 2021 is a wonderful opportunity for Coventry to showcase and champion its arts and culture offering to people in the city, the West Midlands and beyond.
 This is an exciting time for the city and I look forward to hearing more about the plans as they progress.”

 “After a difficult year, to be able to take part in world class cultural activities and share creative experiences will help people to become happier and healthier in their lives.
 The impact of Coventry 2021 as part of this country’s recovery cannot be underestimated.”

 Secretary of State for digital, culture, media and sport, Oliver Dowden CBE.

 Darren Henley, chief executive of Arts Council England, added: “We are very excited for the start of Coventry’s year as City of Culture in 2021, and the announcement of these fantastic events gives us a taste of how special this event will be for the city and for the nation as a whole.”